idircarlos/gamepad-test/README.md

 >python3 gamepadtest.py

 ## Test to scan for gamepads
-If you only want to test if there is any gamepad connected to your PC, then run the following command
+If you only want to test if there is any gamepad connected to your PC, then run the following command line:
 > python3 gamepadtest.py -t

 If the program has detected any controller will display a message like this: